editor-tools/GitHubVSAutomationIDs/README.md

 The descriptive name should contain the:

+- Name property of the control
+- HelpText property of control (if Name is not descriptive enough)

+If either of those properties are not accessible (empty), or not clear enough then use:
 - Feature set (Pull Requests, Gist, etc)
 - Function (Creates, Deletes, etc)

 The control type should refer to the type of control being tested.
-(Pane, Button, etc)
+(Pane, Button, Custom etc)